 Shale rocks typically contain clay minerals and quartz and may also have carbonate minerals, pyrite, and other constituents.
 These rocks are primarily found in the ocean or shallow seas and can also be in shale rock formations with limestone layers.

 Shale is the most abundant sedimentary rock and the primary hydrocarbon source.
 Shale rock formations exhibit a laminated structure parallel to the bedding plane’s surface.
-Large deposits of shale can be found in the Marcellus Shale and Williston Basin, which have the potential to produce shale oil.
+Large deposits of shale, which have the potential to produce shale oil, can be found in the Marcellus Shale and Williston Basin.

 However, shale is a rock, so where does the oil come from?
 While shale appears to be a solid rock, it is not.
-Under microscopic examination, spaces can be observed within the shale rock containing kerogen and gas.
+Under microscopic examination, spaces within the shale rock containing kerogen and gas can be observed.

 See Related: What is the Environmental Impact of Fracking?